SAVERIO MONACHINO

 Can Coma Survivors Remember Their Experiences?
 Author Saverio Monachino, A Traumatic Brain Injury Survivor Does And He Gives Readers A Look In His New Psychological Fiction Novel, Little Bit Of Faith

-Saverio Monachino amalgamates an odd collection of authors like John Irving, Tom Robbins, and Louise Penny into one, and the servings he presents—psychological fiction thrillers—come complete with a side order of comedy.
+When writing Literary Fiction, Saverio Monachino amalgamates an odd collection of authors like John Irving, Tom Robbins, and Louise Penny into one, and the servings he presents—like psychological thrillers—come complete with a side order of comedy.
 Saverio believes adding a bit of humor helps wash down the truth while he discusses how open to interpretation the human condition can be.

 [Wilmington, NC, May 7, 2024] Saverio Monachino’s traumatic brain injury left him in a coma.
 It took a while but, when he made it back to a conscious state, he had a story to tell.
 This story became the basis for his new psychological fiction novel, "Little Bit of Faith."